 - In terms of providing parents with tools to manage their children’s access to a range of adult content on the internet the launch of Talk Talk’s HomeSafe initiative in early 2011 marks the first break with the previous practice of major ISPs since the arrival of the internet in the consumer space

-- The BlackBerry affair became public in late 2011, marking an inglorious moment although the speed with which Ofcom stepped in in early 2012 to drive forward a rapid response was very encouraging
+- The BlackBerry affair became public in late 2011, marking an inglorious moment although the speed with which the government and Ofcom stepped in in early 2012 to drive forward a rapid response was very encouraging

-- The misuse of Twitter’s network also raises questions (2012)
+- The misuse of Twitter’s network also starts to raises questions (2012)

 - CETS, PhotoDNA and other forms of pattern recognition technologies help in the fight against online child abuse images and in the identification of victims